MithrilJS/mithril.js/docs/installation.md

 The `--watch` flag tells webpack to watch the file system and automatically recreate `app.js` if file changes are detected.

 Now you can run the script via `npm start` in your command line window.
-This looks up the `webpack` command in the npm path, reads `index.js` and creates a file called `app.js` which includes both Mithril and the `hello world` code above.
+This looks up the `webpack` command in the npm path, reads `index.js` and creates a file called `app.js` which includes both Mithril.js and the `hello world` code above.
 If you want to run the `webpack` command directly from the command line, you need to either add `node_modules/.bin` to your PATH, or install webpack globally via `npm install webpack -g`.
 It's, however, recommended that you always install webpack locally and use npm scripts, to ensure builds are reproducible in different computers.

 ```
 npm start